Jaron1978/Jaron1978/README.md

 - Hi, Im Ron and this is my GitHub repo.
-- Im currently learning Python with the intention of gaining the PCEP – Certified Entry-Level Python Programmer Certification.
 - I currently work in IT as a Systems Engineer.
-The objective of learning Python / Linux and other valuable skills is to enable me to move into a more Dev Ops / Net Ops focused role.
+The objective of learning Python / Linux and other valuable skills is to enable me to move into a more Dev Ops / Cloud focused role.

 - Contact me via jacksonr1978@gmail.com or via Linked In at www.linkedin.com/in/ronjackson